GetTerminus/terminus-ui/terminus-ui/paginator/src/paginator.component.md

 ## Basic usage

-For the most minimal implementation, just pass in the total record count:
+For the most minimal implementation, just pass in the total number of records:

 ```html
 <ts-paginator